Learning in a Small/Big World: Introduction

 I compare the characteristics of the optimal updating mechanisms that maximize the asymptotic utility of the DM in small and big worlds.
 The results are summarized in Table~\ref{tab:results}.
-First, I analyze how learning differs from the Bayesian benchmark in small and big worlds.
-This sheds light on whether and under what circumstances the Bayesian model serves as a good approximation of learning behavior.
-I show that asymptotic learning behavior is very close to Bayesian in small worlds, i.e., the DM with bounded memory almost always makes the same guess as a Bayesian individual; while in big worlds, asymptotic learning is significantly different from Bayesian, and the DM is bound to make mistakes.
-Moreover, he makes more mistakes when the world is bigger, i.e., when $\frac{N}{M}$ increases.
+First, I analyze how the individual's decisions differ from the Bayesian benchmark in small and big worlds.
+This sheds light on whether and under what circumstances the Bayesian model serves as a good approximation of decision making under uncertainty.
+I show that in small worlds, asymptotic behavior is close to Bayesian.
+In particular, the DM with bounded memory almost always makes the same guess as a Bayesian individual as $\frac{N}{M}\rightarrow 0$.
+In contrast, when the world is bigger, i.e., when $\frac{N}{M}$ increases, the DM makes more mistakes and his behavior becomes more different from Bayesian.

-From the first result mentioned in the previous paragraph, we know that learning is different from the Bayesian model in big worlds.
+Now we know that the DM's asymptotic behavior is different from the Bayesian model in big worlds.
 But is it simply a noisy version of the Bayesian model or does it resemble some of the well-documented biases?
-To answer this question, the second result of this paper shows that in big worlds, it could be optimal for the DM to never guess some states as he focuses on a subset of states given his scarce cognitive resources.
-In contrast, such ``ignorant" behavior is never optimal in small worlds as the DM has plenty of cognitive resources to learn with a small state space.
-This ignorance in learning encompasses different well-documented learning biases including the use of heuristics, correlation neglect, persistent over-confidence, inattentive learning, and other behaviors of model simplification and misspecification.
+To answer this question, the second result of this paper shows that in big worlds, it could be optimal for the DM to ignore some states.
+As the DM faces trade-off when allocating his scarce cognitive resources, i.e., the $M$ memory states, it could be optimal to ignore some states and focus learning on a subset of states.
+In contrast, such ``ignorant" behavior is never optimal in small worlds as the DM has plenty of cognitive resources to learn with a relatively small state space.
+This shows a relationship between complexity and ignorance in learning, which encompasses different well-documented learning biases including the use of heuristics, correlation neglect, persistent over-confidence, inattentive learning, and other behaviors of model simplification and misspecification.